 In order to foil an extortion plot, an FBI agent undergoes a facial transplant surgery and assumes the identity and physical appearance of a terrorist, but the plan turns from bad to worse when the same terrorist impersonates the FBI agent.

 Communist Radicals hijack Air Force One with The U.S. President and his family on board.
 The Vice President negotiates from Washington D.C., while the President, a Veteran, fights to rescue the hostages on board.

-Robert dean is a mild-mannered lawyer who works in Washington D.C.
+Robert Dean is a mild-mannered lawyer who works in Washington, D.C.
 He is on the trail of a kingpin named Pintero.
-Meanwhile, a politician named Thomas Reynolds is negotiating with Congressman Phillip Hammersley about a new surveillance system with satellites.
-But, Hammersley declines, that is when Reynolds had Hammersley killed, but this murder was caught on tape, and this person was being chased by Reynolds' team of NSA agents, the guy must ditch the tape, so he plants it on Dean (unbeknownst to Dean).
-Then, the NSA decides to get into Dean's life.
+Meanwhile, a politician named Thomas Reynolds is negotiating with Representative Phillip Hammersley about a new surveillance system with satellites.
+But, Hammersley declines; Reynolds has Hammersley killed, but the murder is caught on tape, and the taper is chased by Reynolds' team of N.S.A.
+Agents.
+The guy must ditch the tape, so he plants it on Dean (unbeknownst to Dean).
+Then, the N.S.A. decides to get into Dean's life.
 That is when Dean's life began to fall apart all around him, with his wife and job both gone.
 Dean wants to find out what is going on.
 Then, he meets a man named "Brill" who tells him that Dean has something that the government wants.
-That is when Dean and Brill formulate a plan to get Dean's life back and turn the Tables on Reynolds.Written by
+Dean and Brill formulate a plan to get Dean's life back and turn the tables on Reynolds.Written by

 31 of 43 people found this review helpful.

 Was this review helpful to you?